openretriever/retriever/README.md

 - Low-level skills and parameters (scripted functions or learned models)

+## Codebase Structure

+Our codebase maintains three key components:

+### 1. Pretrained Model Integration
+We maintain optimized inference pipelines for foundation models, designed for efficient robot perception and planning:

+- Vision-Language Models for open-world perception and goal specification
+- Segmentation Models for object detection and manipulation targets
+- Large Language Models for high-level task planning and reasoning

+The models are wrapped in Ray actors/services for distributed inference and easy integration with other components.
+See `src/models/` for implementations.

+### 2. Task Planning Approaches
+We support multiple approaches for high-level task planning:

+- Classical symbolic planning with PDDL
+- Learning-based planning with pretrained models
+- Hybrid approaches combining symbolic and learned components

+The planning modules are designed to be modular and extensible.
+Different planners can be easily swapped in/out based on the task requirements.

+### 3. Robot Skills Library
+We maintain a collection of parameterized robot skills, for e.g., Spot robot:

+- Basic manipulation primitives (pick, place, push, etc.)
+- Navigation behaviors (e.g., move to a target location, landmark, or object)
+- Compound skills composed of primitives

+Skills are implemented as configurable functions with clear interfaces.
+Parameters can be:
+- Manually specified
+- Learned from demonstration
+- Optimized through planning

+The modular design allows easy modification of existing skills and addition of new ones.
+Skills can be composed into more complex behaviors through the task planner.

 ## Development

 - See our Notion page for more documents and tracking progress.